meshtastic/meshtastic/docs/software/device/remote-hardware-service.md

 ## Doing GPIO operations

-You can programmatically do operations from your own python code by using the meshtastic `RemoteHardwareClient` class.
+You can programmatically do operations from your own python code by using the Meshtastic `RemoteHardwareClient` class.
 See the [python API](https://meshtastic.github.io/Meshtastic-python) documentation for more details.

 ## Using GPIOs from the python CLI

-Writing a GPIO
+Writing a GPIO:
 ```bash title="Expected output"
 $ meshtastic  --port /dev/ttyUSB0 --gpio-wrb 4 1 --dest \!28979058
 Connected to radio
 Writing GPIO mask 0x10 with value 0x10 to !28979058
 ```

-Reading a GPIO
+Reading a GPIO:
 ```bash title="Expected output"
 $ meshtastic --port /dev/ttyUSB0 --gpio-rd 0x10 --dest \!28979058
 Connected to radio